CViT: Continuous Vision Transformer for Operator Learning: Introduction

 \section{Introduction}

-Neural fields have recently gained prominence in computer vision as a memory-efficient approach for representing high-resolution images and scenes.
-At their core, neural fields are simply functions over a continuous domain that are parameterized by neural networks \cite{stanley2007compositional}.
-A key advance has been the development of conditioned neural fields, which allow these models to change based on auxiliary inputs.
-This is achieved through a base field combined with conditioning mechanisms that modulate the field's forward pass to encode multiple signals into a single neural network architecture \cite{xie2022neural}.

-In parallel, the field of scientific machine learning has seen the emergence of neural operators -- a class of deep learning models well-suited for operating on functional data common in physical sciences applications, such as building surrogates for expensive partial differential equation (PDE) solvers.
-For example, neural operators can learn mappings between infinite-dimensional function spaces to accelerate fluid dynamics simulations \cite{azizzadenesheli2024neural}.
-The formulation of widely used neural operator architectures like Fourier Neural Operators (FNO) \cite{li2021fourier,tran2021factorized} and DeepONet \cite{lu2021learning,wang2022improved} is primarily motivated by mathematical intuition about the structure of the spaces that PDE solutions live in, These architectures are often supported by universal approximation guarantees \cite{chen1995universal,lanthaler2022error,kovachki2021universal,de2022generic}, ensuring their theoretical robustness.
-Furthermore, these models can also be interpreted as learning low-dimensional manifolds in function spaces \cite{seidman2022nomad,seidman2023variational}.
-However, from a deep learning perspective, the architectural choices in current neural operator models appear quite distant to the wealth of techniques employed in other domains, potentially limiting their performance.
+Neural operators \citep{kovachki2023neural} have emerged as a powerful class of deep learning models for scientific machine learning applications, particularly in building efficient surrogates for expensive partial differential equation (PDE) solvers.
+These models aim to learn mappings between infinite-dimensional function spaces, enabling rapid acceleration of complex simulations in fields such as fluid dynamics and climate modeling \citep{azizzadenesheli2024neural,serrano2023operator}.
+Popular architectures like Fourier Neural Operators (FNO) \citep{li2021fourier,tran2021factorized} and DeepONet \citep{lu2021learning,wang2022improved} have shown promising results, supported by universal approximation guarantees \citep{chen1995universal,lanthaler2022error,kovachki2021universal,de2022generic} and interpretations as learning low-dimensional manifolds in function spaces \citep{seidman2022nomad,seidman2023variational}.